best turn-based games

 Into The Breach

-Into the Breach isn’t your typical turn-based strategy game, but it’s a total gem if you’re looking for something that mixes brainy tactics with a dash of mechs and monsters.
-You’re tasked with defending cities from the Vek—giant monsters with a serious vendetta—by commanding customizable mechs.
-Sounds awesome, right?
+Into the Breach isn’t your typical turn-based game, but it’s a total gem if you’re looking for something that mixes brainy tactics with a dash of mechs and monsters.
+You’re tasked with defending cities from the Vek — giant monsters with a serious vendetta — by commanding customizable mechs.

 What makes Into the Breach stand out is its roguelike elements.
 Each mission feels like a mini-challenge, and if you mess up, you can send your pilots back in time, taking their experience with them to help you in the next round.
 It’s a nice mix of strategy and “try, try again” that keeps things fresh.